12 Recycling Facts: Statistics to Know in 2023

 When you recycle, you are helping the environment.
 You are reducing pollution and conserving our natural resources.
 Recycling is not only good for the environment, but it’s also good for the economy.

-Top 12 Recycling Facts and Statistics in 2022
+Top 12 Recycling Facts and Statistics

 - Every ton of recycled paper preserves 17 trees.